dighetushar654/Myapache/README.md

 # Myapache

-Use of the docker contanarization create the Apache Webserver containe to run the html & php pages. you can downlod so use the follows command and modify as you want do it. git clone https://github.com/dighetushar654/Myapache.git
+Use of the docker contanarization create the Apache Webserver containe to run the html & php pages. you can downlod it by following command and modify as you want do it. git clone https://github.com/dighetushar654/Myapache.git